Theme

 Hindsight is a GitHub project presented around long-term agent memory, recall, and reflection across extended workflows.

 The repository presents Hindsight as an agent memory system designed to help agents retain, recall, and reflect over time.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is